 In the business of making headlines

 BuzzFeed fosters a unique culture, admittedly obsessed with innovation and focused on building a media platform for today and into the future.
 The company aims to connect deeply with its audience, creating content that will be worth sharing with people.
 Whether it’s delivering breaking news or exclusive investigative reporting, from teams of data scientists to leading-edge entertainment creators, BuzzFeed brings social content and news reporters all under one roof.
 In particular, delivering hard news brings new challenges when it comes to the business of content, and especially when delivering what at times can be sensitive information.

-The first order of business was to do a bit of education and evangelism about the need for a secure file sharing system.
-While some companies focus solely on the inevitable hacking, Jason and his team wanted to look at best practices and educate BuzzFeed employees around privacy and security, as well as the impact a breach can have on the business and its brand.
+The first order of business was to do a bit of education and evangelism around the need for corporate content governance.
+While some companies focus solely on the inevitable hacking, Jason and the team wanted to look at best practices and educate BuzzFeed employees around privacy and security, as well as the impact a breach can have on the business and its brand.
 The team at BuzzFeed was acutely aware that less than half of all data breaches were caused by hacking and the majority were caused by employees or partners and usually unintentionally.